ubcyinjia/ValidationCableMonitoring/README.md

 # ValidationCableMonitoring

+This depository is the source code for paper:

+Validation of Machine Learning Aided and Power Line Communication Based Cable Monitoring Using Measurement Data

+coauthored by Yinjia Huo, Kevin Wang, Lutz Lampe and Victor C.M.
+Leung.

-a PCA-based cable anomaly detection solution developed using measurement data to validate the idea of cable health monitoring using power line communications signals.
+This project develops a PCA-based cable anomaly detection solution using measurement data.
+The purpose of this project is to validate the idea of cable health monitoring using power line communications signals.

 Description of files: